 The Gorilla trekking experience is worth it and below are the reasons why:

-2. Additionally, the money is also used to pay the park rangers thus directly supporting the local people.
+- Additionally, the money is also used to pay the park rangers, thus directly supporting the local people.

-3. Local communities like the Batwa tribe who previously lived in the forests also benefit by getting grants from travellers.
+- Local communities, like the Batwa tribe, which previously lived in the forests, also benefit from getting grants from travelers.

-A gorilla trip to Uganda or the Rwanda Gorilla trek is both great!
-However, depending on a traveller’s taste and preferences, they will choose the most suitable destinations.
+A gorilla trip to Uganda or the Rwanda Gorilla trek is great!
+However, depending on a traveler’s taste and preferences, they will choose the most suitable destinations.

-1. The gorilla permits are 700 USD while the Rwanda Gorilla permit cost to Volcanoes National Park costs 1500 USD thus discounted Gorilla permits in Uganda make Gorilla tours cheaper in the country.
+- The gorilla permits are 700 USD while the Rwanda Gorilla permit cost to Volcanoes National Park is 1500 USD thus discounted Gorilla permits in Uganda make Gorilla tours cheaper in the country.

-2. Uganda has about 20 habituated gorilla families while Volcanoes National Park families of the Rwanda Gorillas, thus there are more Gorilla permits sold in the former than in the latter destination.
+- Uganda has about 20 habituated gorilla families, while Volcanoes National Park has families of Rwandan gorillas; thus, there are more gorilla permits sold in Uganda than in Rwanda.

-3. Uganda’s Bwindi Impenetrable National Park accommodates almost half of the world’s Gorilla population, thus there is a 99.9% chance of seeing them as you trek Gorillas in Uganda!
+- Uganda’s Bwindi Impenetrable National Park accommodates almost half of the world’s Gorilla population; thus, there is a 99.9% chance of seeing them as you trek Gorillas in Uganda!

-4. Destination Uganda is the only place in Africa to have a Gorilla habituation experience, currently being done on the Bikingi gorilla family in Bwindi national park.
-Visitors on a Gorilla habituation experience will spend about 4 hours with the Mountain Gorillas.
+- Destination Uganda is the only place in Africa to have a Gorilla habituation experience, currently being done on the Bikingi gorilla family in Bwindi national park.
+Visitors on a gorilla habituation trip in Uganda’s Bwindi will spend about 4 hours with the Mountain Gorillas.

-5. It is easier to combine Gorilla adventures with wildlife tours in Uganda as there are more wildlife destinations in Uganda than in Rwanda.
+- It is easier to combine Gorilla adventures with wildlife tours in Uganda, as there are more wildlife destinations there than in Rwanda.

 How Much Does a Gorilla Safari Cost in Uganda | How Much is Gorilla Safari in Uganda? | How Much Does it Cost to Go Gorilla Trekking in Uganda?

-There is no definite price for Gorilla trekking safaris on Uganda tours.
+There is no fixed price for Gorilla trekking safaris in Uganda.
 However, various factors may determine the costs of your Gorilla holiday trip as seen below,

-These include luxury, midrange or budget accommodations to choose from when you go Gorilla trekking in Uganda.
+These include luxurious, midrange, or budget accommodations to choose from when you go gorilla trekking in Uganda.

 Travellers using luxury accommodations will spend more than visitors sleeping in budget lodges.